 He has been an avid movie-watcher since the time he realized he wasn't good at any sports.
 He misses the days when he could walk around the video store for hours deciding and re-deciding which movie to rent.

-Eric has been writing comedy since high school, then got himself a fancy B.A. in Cinema Studies from Purchase College, during which he held an internship on Late Night with Conan O'Brien.
+Eric Szyszka has been writing comedy since high school.
+He got himself a fancy B.A. in Cinema Studies from Purchase College, during which time he also held an internship on Late Night with Conan O'Brien.
 He has been working full-time in the television industry since 2006 including gigs at MTV and CBS.
 The day job rarely mixed with the comedy until he worked those two, hilarious years at Lifetime Television.

-He is also the host of the WHM sister show, Blame It On Outer Space, a comedy podcast that mocks conspiracy theories and paranormal tall tales.
+From 2012-2015 he was the host of the beloved Blame It On Outer Space, a comedy podcast that mocked conspiracy theories and paranormal tall tales.

 Chris Cabin attended the Conservatory for Dramatic Writing at Purchase College where he studied screenwriting, playwriting, and film.
 After graduating, he worked as an assistant to documentary filmmaker, Rosemarie Reed, and began writing for AMC's Filmcritic.com.
 In 2010 he became a regular contributor to Slant magazine and their blog, "The House Next Door", where he covers Blu-rays, DVDs and film festivals.
 He is an active member of the Online Film Critics Society and has been cited for his work by Roger Ebert.

 He is currently an associate editor at Collider, however his whereabouts are still unknown as of this writing -- the WHM team is feverishly trying to make contact.
 More on this as it develops.